alis-exchange/go-alis-build/flows/README.md

 **Step**: A "Step" is a single, distinct action or operation that contributes to the overall Flow.
 It's a building block of the larger process, representing a specific stage or task within the API's business logic.

+When `Publish` is called on a flow/step, the Flow is published to a default "flows" pubsub topic.
+Users can subscribe to this topic to receive updates on the flow/step.
+The published message will include a `type` attribute of value "alis.open.flows.v1.Flow" that can be used as a filter on the subscription.
+The default topic can be overridden using the `WithTopic` option.

 ## Installation

 Get the package